ondat/documentation/docs/install/openshift.md

 6. Verify that the StorageOS Cluster resource status is __Running__.

-    > It can take up to a minute to report the Ondat Pods ready
+    > It can take up to a minute to report the Ondat Pods ready.

 7. Check the StorageOS Pods in the `kube-system` project

     > A Status of 3/3 in the __Ready__ column for the Daemonset Pods indicates that Ondat is
     > bootstrapped successfully.